-Any retailer who sells small containers of automotive refrigerant that are subject to Title 17, CCR section 95360 et seq. must display material as described in 2.4 (A)(7) of these certification procedures to customers.
+Any retailer who sells small containers of automotive refrigerant that are subject to Title 17, CCR section 95360 et seq. must display material as described in 2.3 (A)(6) of these certification procedures to customers.

-On or after January 1, 2010, any retailer selling small containers of automotive refrigerant must display a placard next to the display of small containers of automotive refrigerant.
-This placard must be at least 8 ½ inches by 11 inches and describe environmental hazards associated with release of HFC-134a, references for proper recharge techniques, and a description of the deposit and recycle program.
-The language must be in English and Spanish and must be approved by ARB.
+Any retailer selling small containers of automotive refrigerant must display a placard or a webpage link with matching QR code next to the display of small containers of automotive refrigerant.
+This placard must be at least 8 ½ inches by 11 inches and describe environmental hazards associated with release of HFC-134a and references for proper recharge techniques.
+Alternatively, a visible webpage link with a matching QR code may be provided next to the display that directs consumers to an internet page that contains the same information as a placard.
+The language must be in English and Spanish and must be approved by CARB.

 SUBMITTING AN APPLICATION